Sioux Lookout: Blueberry Festival

 Sioux Lookout's annual Blueberry Festival has been held the first week of August since 1983.
 2022 marks the 40th anniversary of the festival, which celebrates the town and its surrounding environment.
 The festival includes a number of sporting events (slo-pitch, beach volleyball, bocce, tennis, and golf tournaments) along with charitable fundraisers, blueberry themed food, historical walks, musical performances including the Sioux Mountain Music Festival, a car and truck show, a farmers' market, and much more.
 The town mascot and face of the festival, Blueberry Bert, makes frequent appearances around town throughout the duration of the festival.

 Outdoor activities

 Hunting and fishing are popular pastimes in Sioux Lookout.
 The annual Walleye Weekend Tournament, organized by the Sioux Lookout Anglers and Hunters Group, is held the second weekend of June with several cash prizes available to be won.
 Numerous hunting and fishing camps, as well as fly-in fishing lodges, also operate in the area.
-These include: Anderson's Lodge, Frog Rapids Camp, Fireside Lodge, and Moosehorn Lodge among many others.
+These include: Anderson's Lodge, Frog Rapids Camp, Fireside Lodge, Webster's Lodge and Moosehorn Lodge among many others.

 Ecotourism is growing rapidly with outfitters such as Goldwater Expeditions providing kayak, ski, and snowshoe rentals while also providing ecology based adventures, cultural education, and ecological interpretation.